OpenLMIS/openlmis-deployment/deployment/README.md

     **DBUserName** is the one that was specified in the .env file, it's usually just "postgres".
     **DumpFileName** is the file name where you want the back up to be stored **in the host machine**.

+## using Amazon's RDS

+RDS provides a number of desirable features that are more ideal for production environments, including automated backups.
+To backup and restore the OpenLMIS database when using RDS, follow Amazon's documentation:  http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.BackupRestore.html